AstraZeneca/biomedical-kg-topological-imbalance/README.md

 ## Notebooks

-This repository contains three jupyter notebooks which replicate the key results and figures from the manuscript.
+This repository contains four jupyter notebooks which replicate the key results and figures from the manuscript.
 The three notebooks are:

 - [`target_prediction.ipynb`](target_prediction.ipynb): This notebook replicates the primary finding of the work and shows how the degree of genes in Hetionet correlates with their predicted score for association with various diseases.
 - [`trivial_relations.ipynb`](trivial_relations.ipynb): This notebook explores how the presence of other relationship types between a given gene-disease pair can influence the score of the associates relationship.